yikuan8/MIMIC-IV-Postgres/README.md

-# Installing MIMIC-IV in a local Postgres database
+# Installing MIMIC-IV-ED and MIMIC-IV in a local Postgres database

+**Jun 2th, 2021**: MIMIC-IV-ED is released.
+Shout out to the authors.
+If you don't need the ED data, just skip the steps numbered with "ED".
+If you have already installed MIMIC-IV using this repo, you only need to run 4.ED, 5.ED.

 In light of there is no offcial guide of deploying MIMIC-IV to Postgres server, this repo will help you navigate this process.
 We made necessary modification based on the [offcial guide of MIMIC-III][MIMIC-III] to adapt to MIMIC-IV.